QuakeMigrate/QuakeMigrate/docs/tutorials/lut.rst

 Geographical location and spatial extent
 ########################################
 In order to geographically situate our lookup table, we choose two reference points in the input coordinate space, herein called the lower-left and upper-right corners (``ll_corner`` and ``ur_corner``, respectively).
 By default, we work in a depth-positive frame (i.e. positive-down or left-handed coordinate system) and use units of kilometres.
-It is possible to run QuakeMigrate with distances measured in metres, as long as the user specifies this requirement when defining the grid projection and all inputs (station elevations, grid specification, etc) are in metres.
+It is possible to run QuakeMigrate with distances measured in metres, as long as the user specifies this requirement when defining the grid projection and all inputs (station elevations, grid specification, velocities, etc) are in metres.

 This schematic shows the relative positioning of the two corners:

 .. image:: img/LUT_definition.png

-The final piece of information required to fully define the grid on which we will compute traveltimes is the size (in each dimension, `x`, `y`, `z`) of a cell (``cell_size``).
-The LUT class will automatically find the number of cells required in each dimension to span the specified geographical region.
-If a cell dimension doesn't fit into the corresponding grid dimension an integer number of times, the location of the upper-right corner is shifted to accommodate an additional cell.
+The final piece of information required to fully define the grid on which we will compute traveltimes is the spacing (in each dimension, `x`, `y`, `z`) between each node in the grid (``node_spacing``).
+The LUT class will automatically find the number of nodes required in each dimension to span the specified geographical region.
+If the node spacing doesn't fit into the corresponding grid dimension an integer number of times, the location of the upper-right corner is shifted to accommodate an additional node.

+.. note:: The corners (``ll_corner`` and ``ur_corner``) are nodes - hence a grid that is 20 x 20 x 20 km, with 2 km node spacing in each dimension, will have 11 nodes in x, y, and z.

 ::

     ll_corner = [116.075, 5.573, -1.750]
     ur_corner = [117.426, 6.925, 27.750]
-    cell_size = [0.5, 0.5, 0.5]
+    node_spacing = [0.5, 0.5, 0.5]

 Bundling the grid specification
 ###############################